THE VESSEL

 Sullivan Bay (Santiago Island)

 After lunch, we board the pangas and land at Sullivan Bay.
-A trail runs along a lava field; this is the perfect place to see and understand the volcanic origin of the Galapagos.
+A trail runs along a lava field, the perfect place to see and understand the volcanic origin of the Galapagos.

 DAY 3